jhuapl-boss/boss-test/system_test/docs/BossCutoutSystemTest.md

   }
 ]
 ```
 - *x_range* = The cutout's x-axis coordinate range.
-Format is "start:stop" for a fixed range, or "start:stop:delta" for a list of translating ranges.
+Format is [start, stop] for a fixed range, or [start, stop, delta] for a list of incrementing ranges.
 - *y_range* = The cutout's y-axis coordinate range.
-Format is "start:stop" or "start:stop:delta".
+Format is [start, stop] or [start, stop, delta].
 - *z_range* = The cutout's z-axis coordinate range.
-Format is "start:stop" or "start:stop:delta".
+Format is [start, stop] or [start, stop, delta].
 - *time_range* = The cutout's time coordinate range.
-If omitted, default is null (JSON), otherwise format is "start:stop" or "start:stop:delta".
+If omitted, default is null, otherwise format is [start, stop] or [start, stop, delta].
 - *resolution* = Data resolution.
 If omitted, default is 0.
 - *channel* = Parameters for setting up a new channel for one system test instance.
 If omitted, the class's default channel is used.

 ---
 #### cutout_write_throughput_cache_miss_test()
 Sequence of consecutive uploads of cutouts that translate along one or more coordinate axes.
 If a "delta" is given for an axis, then each sequential read will shift along that axis by that amount; the size of the cutout is the same.
-For example, if an axis is given "start:stop:delta", then the ranges will be at [start, start+delta], then [start+delta, start+2xdelta], and so on, up to [stop-delta, stop].
+For example, if an axis is given [start, stop, delta], then the ranges will be at [start, start+delta], then [start+delta, start+2xdelta], and so on, up to [stop-delta, stop].

 This test is expected to traverse a large region of the coordinate frame, eventually forcing Boss to encounter a full cache miss.
 The duration of each write is recorded.